|

 Happy to be here

 OK.
 Now I am back.
 After a week of saying,"last week at this time we were...",I am now in the present.
 It happened by our going to Shabbat services.
 I found that coming home was the high light of our trip.
-It felt really
+It felt really good to have people welcome me home.
+Now, I think that is what makes people choose to go on vacations.
+It's the coming home that makes it special.

-at services and it was so good to be back."
 I did find a new diet that really works.
 Travel to Jerusalem and walk those hills every time you left the apartment.
 Or came back to the apartment.
-I can guarentee
+I can guarentee that you will lose weight.

-that you will lose weight.
 It's never too late ..for anything.

 It's Never Too Late